 If you want to raise a professional negligence claim, our Civil Litigation Lawyers who are competent in professional negligence including medical negligence are ready to help.
 Our Civil Litigation Lawyers pride themselves upon their reliable and precise legal advice and on their highly effective and successful letters before commencement of action.

-At RBN Chambers LLC, our litigation lawyers have the specialist knowledge and experience in professional negligence claims.
-Our litigation lawyers are also skilful negotiators and aggressive litigators dedicated to getting the best possible result for our clients.
+At RBN Chambers LLC, our litigation lawyers have specialist knowledge and experience in professional negligence claims.
+Our litigation lawyers are also skillful negotiators and aggressive litigators dedicated to getting the best possible result for our clients.
 If you want to make a professional negligence claim or are a professional threatened with legal action, we can help.

 Our commercial litigation lawyers are very experienced in disputes involving financial services and products.
 Banking or Financial disputes are technical and complex in nature, potentially involving several jurisdictions and could have far reaching consequences on one’s reputation and/or regulatory obligations.
 Therefore, it is overwhelming for an individual or an organisation to manage any such disputes against banks or other investment bodies.

 Whether you are an investor who had suffered losses from an investment, a business in dispute with your lender or an investment professional facing allegations of negligence, our Commercial Litigation Lawyers can assist.

 Our Commercial Litigation Lawyers represent individuals and businesses in high value and complex financial series disputes.
 They offer strategic advice to manage, resolve or litigate disputes quickly and skilfully.
 They act against banks, financial institutions and other investment bodies in claims for negligence, breach of contract, misrepresentation and fraud related disputes – involving a wide range of complex financial products.